 I’ve heard this advice before, but until 2015, I had never tried it.
 And now, I highly recommend it!

 Last December, I sat down with one of my notebooks and noodled out a list of things I wanted to do in my life, along with the steps I would need to take to achieve them.
-Okay, maybe I missed some of the details I would need, but that’s not the point of this segment.
+Okay, maybe I missed some of the details I would need,

 Not only had I never took the time to write my goals before, but I had never been public about my dreams.
 I might have mentioned to my husband in years past that maybe I would like to do something or the other.
 But, last year, I took that notebook paper and taped it right to the edge of my computer screen, where I spend most of the time every day.
 I looked at those words every single day this year.
 So did everybody else who lives in my house (my desk is in the living room, and my husband also uses the computer).
 There was no hiding from those goals, no pretending that maybe I didn’t want them anyway.
 Nope.
 They were out there, in the public domain, staring me in the face every day.

-And, no, I did not meet all those goals, but I sure did spend a lot of time thinking about them; much more than I would have if I had just thought about them on December 31st and then forgotten by March.
+And, no, I did not meet all those goals, but I sure did spend a lot of time thinking about them; much more than I would have if I had just thought about them on December 31st and

 Having a daily, visual reminder of my goals kept me on target to achieving them.
 This, coupled with the research and outlining phase mentioned above, is an unbeatable combination.
 Knowing exactly where you want to go, how you want to get there and thinking about that goal is a powerful focus technique many athletes use.